amaliebholm/TMM4275-Assignment2/README.md

 ### Example 3

 ### Common Colclusion on Building KBE System based on A1 and A2
-Before this class none of us had any experience with building KBE Systems, through these two assignments we have already learned a lot.
-How there are a complex structure and architecture surrounding what can seem as a simple web page for a customer.
-How important it is that all these components are able to comunicate in a proper way.
-It is a timeconsuming but giving process to develop a KBE System.
+Before this course none of us had any experience with building KBE Systems, but through these two assignments we have learned a lot.
+We have learned that there are alot of complex structures and architecture surrounding what can seem as a simple web page for a customer.
+We have also learned how important it is that all these components are able to comunicate in a proper way.
+It was a timeconsuming but rewarding process to develop these KBE Systems.